Nature’s uneven and wild terrain is undoubtedly magical.

 Pro Job or DIY?

 A magical aspect of retaining walls is their incredible strength.

-They're able to carry loads which is created by more than soil weight.
+They’re able to carry loads that are created by more than soil weight.
 Water that’s collected from behind the wall creates hydrostatic pressure.
 This is the cause of most wall failures.

 Only properly designed drainage walls and waterproofing systems can ensure wall survival.

 In fact, building permits will require these specific calculations since retaining wall failures can cause a lot of damage.